quicwg/base-drafts/draft-ietf-quic-transport.md

 The connection ID field in a Server Cleartext packet contains a connection ID that is chosen by the server (see {{connection-id}}).

+The first Server Cleartext packet contains a randomized packet number.
+This value is increased for each subsequent packet as described in
+{{packet-numbers}}.

 The payload of this packet contains STREAM frames and could contain PADDING and ACK frames.

 ## Encrypted Packets {#packet-encrypted}

-Packets that are protected with 0-RTT packets are sent with long headers.
+Packets that are protected with 0-RTT keys are sent with long headers.
 Packets that are protected with 1-RTT keys MAY be sent with long headers.
 The different packet types explicitly indicate the encryption level and therefore the keys that are used to remove packet protection.

 Packets protected with 0-RTT keys use a type octet of 0x85.
 The connection ID field for a 0-RTT packet is selected by the client, unless the client has